 The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

-The culture of arguing and sectarianism has made it pass our borders, and found a home amongst indigenous American Muslims.
+The culture of arguing and sectarianism has become part and parcel of Muslim life in the United States.
+It is alive and well, and has found a home amongst indigenous American Muslims in our masaajid, in our dialogue, and in our relationships with one another.
 We argue about groups, we argue about gatherings, and we argue about saying hello to a stranger.
 We argue about alliances and disavowal and we argue about friends as well as enemies.
-We argue about sects of Islam that do not even exist anymore.
-We argue about words, we argue about the meanings of words, and we argue about the meanings of the meanings.
+We argue about sects of Islam, even ones that do not exist anymore.
+We argue about words, we argue about the meanings of words, and we argue about the meanings of the meanings of words.
 We argue about class, we argue about race, and we argue about titles that we make up and proclaim to be sanctified.
 We invent new titles and then argue about those.

 We argue about the prohibited things, we argue about the permissible things, and we seem to argue most unfalteringly about the things that are in between.
 When we get tired of that, we find new things to make prohibited and then argue about that.
 We argue about fiqh, we argue about tafseer, we argue about theology, and we even argue about whether a person can recite the Quran in a melodious voice.
 We argue about thikr, we argue about thikr beads, and we argue about how many times a person may glorify his or her Lord.
 We even argue about circles of thikr around which the angels gather.